bwestrich/tdd-spock/README.md

 * For code examples, see `mcwest.NamingTestsSpec`. nb: Of all the code examples provided in this repo, the examples for this point need the most improvement (suggestions/pull requests welcome of course!).

 ##Name your test class based on your class(es) under test
-* The name of your software test class should be {ClassUnderTest}Spec to allow IDEs to relate tests to the class under test (a.k.a.
-CUT).
+* The name of your software test class should be {ClassUnderTest}Spec to allow IDEs to relate tests to the class under test.
 * If we are testing a set of classes (some of which are package/private implementations), name the test after the public class.

 ##Don’t whitebox test